Automattic/jetpack/readme.txt

 * Widgets: introduce new Instagram Widget.
 * Widgets: add additional options to the Twitter Timeline widget.
 * Widgets: add the rel attribute to links with target=”_blank” in the Social Icons widget.
+* WordAds: update ad units to be more flexible and dynamic.

 **Improved compatibility**